 Imagine a situation where a company gets more than a hundred qualified applications for one job vacancy.
 The company will have to devise a mechanism to reduce the number of candidates before they meet physically for the job interview.
 One of these mechanisms is usually a phone interview.
-Usually, you are notified that you will be receiving a phone interview from the company to avoid being ambushed and to psychologically prepare you.
-So what is a phone interview and what are phone interview questions that you can ask the employer?
+Usually, you are notified that you will receive a phone interview from the company to avoid being ambushed and to prepare you psychologically.
+So what is a phone interview, and what phone interview questions can you ask the employer?

 During a phone interview, the questions are not very different from the actual interview.
 They are usually short and require simple, direct answers.
 Make sure you are comfortable and have all the necessary facts available.

 Once the operator is done with the interview, there is always that one important question.
 Do you have any questions?
 Not having questions might actually lead to your disqualification even if you answered all the questions well.
 This is a crucial part of the interview, and you need to know what to ask.

 What to ask the interviewer in a phone interview

 Ask about details that have been left out online and in resource materials.
 Try to learn more about how the company operates.
 Ask about the directions you will need to take if you need to go to the company’s location.
 This prepares you in case they need you to go there physically.
 It also creates a good impression on the interviewer.
 The fact that you are interested to learn more about the company proves to them that you are not an opportunist.

 Have an interest in knowing who you will be reporting to or which department you might be going into.
 Try to learn as much as you can about how the company operates and who reports to whom.
 This will help you understand what is expected of you once you get the job.
 It will prepare you to answer questions during the actual interview once you qualify.
 This question and the answers are given to ease any doubts you might have had concerning the job.